Toronto Market Analysis

 How did it feel?

-One of the clearest indicators of how it felt to be buying or selling in Toronto in February is how long it took for a home to sell.
-The average days on market in Toronto in February was 24 days, which is down 7 days from January, when it was 31 days.
-That means the length of time it took to sell went down about 23%.
-That’s a significant change, so it would have felt more competitive if you were transacting in the market.
-Given that last month (January 2023) was the highest days on market in the last two years, any decrease in the length of time it takes to sell is a welcome change to the market.
+One of the clearest indicators of how it felt to be buying or selling in Toronto in April is how long it took for a home to sell.
+The average days on market in Toronto in April was 26 days, which is down one day from March, when it was 27 days.
+That means the length of time it took to sell went down by about 4%.
+That’s just an insignificant change but it would have felt a small bit faster paced if you were transacting in the market.
+We’re about four days slower than this time last year, but not a huge difference compared to April 2024.

 Tale of two markets – how did it feel if you were buying or selling condos?